Mika

 In overdrawn, absurdly surreal scenarios, Rottenberg’s art questions conditions of production and the value of labour in a Marxist sense, with a special focus on the situation of female workers.
 Playfully inverting cause and effect, she switches back and forth between the micro and the macro, creating an alchemy of energies and cosmologies.
 Viewers find themselves in a fantasy world of intoxicating sensuality and troubling illogicality that has a very liberating quality.
 Combining the real and the imaginary, these ecosystems of seduction and magic are marked by a physicality that is conceived of on an architectural scale: space and time, inside and outside, up and down, near and far, clean and dirty, smooth and rough.
 With her creative use of materials and her openness to alternative epistemologies via the agency of these materials, she anticipated developments in today’s New Materialism that explores complex links between technology, nature, and the environment.

 The exhibition will be accompanied by an online catalogue that presents key themes in Rottenberg’s work via a playful navigation inspired by the artist’s aesthetic.
-Besides biographical and bibliographical information and exhibition views from the partner institutions Museum Tinguely (Basel), Kunst Haus Wien (Vienna) and Lehmbruck Museum (Duisburg), this online publication also brings together excerpts from video works and interviews with/texts by Chen Quifang, Heather Davis, James Taylor-Foster, Mahyad Tousi, Mika Rottenberg and Roland Wetzel.
+Besides biographical and bibliographical information and exhibition views from the partner institutions Museum Tinguely (Basel), Kunst Haus Wien (Vienna) and Lehmbruck Museum (Duisburg), this online publication also brings together excerpts from video works and interviews with texts by Chen Qiufan, Heather Davis, Hsuan L. Hsu, Gunn Khatri, Barbara Latacz, Filipa Ramos, James Taylor-Foster, Mahyad Tousi, Mika Rottenberg and Roland Wetzel.

 In cooperation with Precious Basel Plastic, there will be regular workshops in which objects can be made out of recycled plastic.